Wall Street rises toward records as Verizon begins a big week for profit reports with a beat

 NEW YORK — (AP) — U.S. stocks are rising toward more records on Monday ahead of a week full of profit updates from big U.S. companies, which Wall Street expects to keep growing despite pressure from President Donald Trump's tariffs.

-The S&P 500 was 0.5% higher in morning trading and above its all-time high set on Thursday.
-The Dow Jones Industrial Average was up 153 points, or 0.3%, as of 10:05 a.m.
+The S&P 500 was 0.6% higher in midday trading and above its all-time high set on Thursday.
+The Dow Jones Industrial Average was up 239 points, or 0.5%, as of 11:45 a.m.
 Eastern time, and the Nasdaq composite was adding 0.7% to its own record.

 Block, Jack Dorsey’s company behind Square, Cash App and other tech brands, jumped 8.2% in its first trading after learning it will join the widely followed and imitated S&P 500 index.
 It will take the place of Hess, which Chevron bought, before trading begins on Wednesday.

-Cleveland-Cliffs climbed 6.6% after the steel producer reported a smaller loss for the spring than analysts expected.
+Cleveland-Cliffs rallied 14% after the steel producer reported a smaller loss for the spring than analysts expected.
 It shipped a record 4.3 million net tons of steel during the quarter, and CEO Lourenco Goncalves said the company has begun to see “the positive impact that tariffs have on domestic manufacturing” and other things.

 It’s a major supplier to the auto industry, and Trump’s tariffs steer companies hoping to sell cars in the United States toward steel made in the country.